terryyufei/echoes/README.md

 <h3>Architecture</h3>
 <p>
     The decision-making process for the project's architecture involved carefully considering the best approach.
-    A critical choice was whether to start with the backend or frontend development.
+    A critical choice was whether to start with the backend or front-end development.
     Given my limited experience with Jinja templates (used by Flask), the decision was made to kickstart the project by building static pages first.
-    This visual representation of the frontend helped streamline the backend development process.
+    This visual representation of the front end helped streamline the backend development process.
 </p>
 <p>
     Following the Flask microframework architecture facilitated the separation of concerns, enhancing code organization.